dmarzzz/Whitepaper/README.md

 A trusted key store service, like Gridlock Watchlight, can store a key share and provide additional protection not available in other "passive" storage options.
 This option adds benefits of modern FinTech security practices, like suspicious transactions, without the ultimate control of a full key store service.

+### Intel Trusted Execution Environments (TEEs)

+The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralised application platforms.
+The network leverages a Trusted Execution Environments(TEE), using Intel's Software Guard Extensions(SGX) technology, to protect data from unwanted observers while still allowing for computations using the data.
+TEEs use public-key cryptography to encrypt data within a secure area of a CPU, called an enclave.
+A private key is created at the time of CPU fabrication and is never stored anywhere other than the enclave.
+Information entering or leaving the enclave is encrypted with its private key to protect it from unwanted observers.
+Intel’s TEEs enable the execution of security-critical application code in isolation, even when running on an untrusted device.

+This technology reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream environment.
+This architecture is especially useful in cloud computing applications where users outsource data processing to external infrastructure.
+It allows for secure computations and storage without the need to trust the cloud provider or software stack.

-### Full-threshold ECDSA
+### Full-threshold ECDSA Threshold Signature Scheme (TSS)

-The Gridlock Vault will utilize a full-threshold ECDSA.
-Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is used in Transport Layer Security(TLS), code signing, cryptocurrency and more.
+Full-threshold Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardised signing algorithm.
+It allows for the distribution and rebuilding of a private key across <code>n</code> number of parties.
 Full-threshold means that any t-out-of-n parties can sign a message; thus, this protocol would allow distributed signing and key-generation with any <code>t <= n</code>.
 Securely computing ECDSA in a distributed manner, means that a <code>t-of-n</code> threshold is needed for the protection of the private key.
 Splitting the secret key between multiple devices avoids a single point of failure since no single device has access to the full private key.
 A <code>t-of-n</code> threshold signature ensures that any <code>t+1</code> devices which store a piece of the private key can jointly sign a message, but no colluding parties can forge a signature.

 For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al. <sup>[7]</sup>.

-### Intel SGX
+### Side-channel attacks

-The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
-The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
-Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrusted system  software.
-The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream environment.
-The SGX architecture is especially useful in cloud computing applications, since  data  and  computation  can  be  outsourced  to  an  external  computing  infrastructure  without having to fully trust the cloud provider and the entire software stack.
+A side-channel attack is an attempt to gain access to a system using additional (side-channel) information that should not be revealed.
+An analogy of such an attack is the use of a stethoscope to open a safe.
+The sound of the clicking tumblers is additional and unintentionally revealed “side-channel” information.
+The analogous safe in cryptography is a Trusted Execution Environment (TEE) which is used to process and store sensitive information.
+Encryption protecting this information is advanced, but there exist side-channel attacks that can circumvent it.
+Modern-day attacks draw on complex information like electromagnetic distortions and nanosecond time delays.
+Improvements are constantly made to reduce the amount of information leaked, but as it goes with anything of value, there will always be a better safe, and there will always be a better thief.

+The problem with modern privacy-preserving networks is that they rely too heavily on the guarantees of an unbreakable enclave.
+If a single enclave is broken, the entire network is compromised.
+Some argue that side-channel vulnerabilities are exaggerated and pose no real-world risk, but testing those claims with information of significant value is not appealing.
+Rather than joining the race to “build a better safe”, we take a different approach.
+We eliminate the risk of any compromised network by utilising multiple storage devices.
+We split a private key into pieces such that any single piece is not usable by itself.
+To rebuild a key, we must combine a subset of pieces to meet a specified threshold (e.g. 3 of 5).
+This solution benefits from the combined security of all devices and dramatically reduces risk due to compromised enclaves.

 ## User Experience